nandabritto/Covid-19_vaccines/README.md

 ### 2. Scope

  * I wanted a simple, straightforward UX experience.
  * I wanted my content to be clear.
+ * A site that is visually appealing on all devices.
+ * Information about:
+     *  how vaccines works;
+     *  how vaccine are produced;
+     *  differences between Covid-19 vaccines in use;
+     *  efficacy information about Covid-19 vaccines;
+ * Ways to share vaccines information to avoid fake news.

 ### 3. Structure
 *	A clear layout is in place to ensure users can immediately find all the information.